Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 </table>

 Furthermore, the dense version of ProxQP has two different backends with different advantages:
-* PrimalDualLdl: it factorizes a regularized version of the KKT system and benefits from great accuracy and stability.
-Nethertheless if the primal dimension (i.e., the one of x) is far smaller than the dimensions of the constraints, it will be slower than PrimalLdl backend.
+* PrimalDualLDLT: it factorizes a regularized version of the KKT system and benefits from great accuracy and stability.
+Nethertheless if the primal dimension (i.e., the one of x) is far smaller than the dimensions of the constraints, it will be slower than PrimalLDLT backend.
-* PrimalLdl: it factorizes at the beginning the matrix $$H+\rho I+\frac{1}{\mu_{eq}} A^\top A$$ and goes on then with rank one updates.
-It is less accurate than PrimalDualLdl backend, but it will be far quicker if it happens that the primal dimension if much smaller than the ones of the constraints.
+* PrimalLDLT: it factorizes at the beginning the matrix $$H+\rho I+\frac{1}{\mu_{eq}} A^\top A$$ and goes on then with rank one updates.
+It is less accurate than PrimalDualLDLT backend, but it will be far quicker if it happens that the primal dimension if much smaller than the ones of the constraints.

 The QP constructor uses by default an automatic choice for deciding which backend suits a priori bests user's needs.
 It is based on a heuristic comparing a priori computational complexity of each backends.
 However, if you have more insights of your needs (e.g., accuracy specifications, primal dimension is known to be far larger than the one of the constraints etc.), we encourage you to specify directly in the constructor which backend to use.
 It is as simple as following: